Subway (restaurant): Soy protein in chicken products

+In April 2017, Subway filed a $210 million lawsuit against CBC alleging "recklessly and maliciously" publication.The CBC stood by its reports, citing independent and credible experts.
 In November 2019, Subway's lawsuit against the CBC was dismissed through anti-SLAPP legislation, as CBC's reporting was deemed to be a matter of public interest.
 In January 2021 the Ontario Court of Appeal overturned the decision dismissing the lawsuit.
 The Supreme Court of Canada denied leave for appeal, so the matter has been returned to the Superior Court of Justice for trial.